-- Adoption of a planning and budgeting system for consultancies and appointments; - Verification and regulation of any extension to contracts through an appropriate recording and monitoring system; - Verification of the effective execution of the consultancy or the appointment, including by means of specific accounting reports prepared by the consultant.

-Measures concerning training

-All those taking part in the process of allocating/managing appointments and external consultancies must be suitably trained in the ethical principles and standards of behaviour, in view of preventing fraudulent acts that may damage MIP from being committed.
+Adoption of a planning and budgeting system for consultancies and appointments; Verification and regulation of any extension to contracts through an appropriate recording and monitoring system; • Verification of the effective execution of the consultancy or the appointment, including by means of specific accounting reports prepared by the consultant.
+Measures concerning training All those taking part in the process of allocating/managing appointments and external consultancies must be suitably trained in the ethical principles and standards of behaviour, in view of preventing fraudulent acts that may damage MIP from being committed.
 Training is to be repeated on an annual basis.

-- Where possible, and where no highly technical specifications are required, the rotation of appointments and consultancies applies; - The extension to commissions and consultancies must be duly motivated, including in function of the level of trust established, the specific competencies and the know-how acquired.

-Any exponent must be able to inform the Supervisory Body about potential abnormal behaviour through MIP's "whistleblowing" procedure, without this warning leading to negative consequences for the reporting party.

-On accepting the appointment or consultancy, the consultant must sign a declaration certifying that there is no conflict of interest that can affect MIP.
+Measures concerning job rotation • Where possible, and where no highly technical specifications are required, the rotation of appointments and consultancies applies; The extension to commissions and consultancies must be duly motivated, including in function of the level of trust established, the specific competencies and the know-how acquired.
+Warning and reporting measures • Any exponent must be able to inform the Supervisory Body about potential abnormal behaviour through MIP's "whistleblowing" procedure, without this warning leading to negative consequences for the reporting party.
+Measures to prevent and manage conflicts of interest • On accepting the appointment or consultancy, the consultant must sign a declaration certifying that there is no conflict of interest that can affect MIP.

-Selection procedures The Supervisory Board, in co-ordination with the Chairman-Dean and with the involvement of the MIP officials/departments interested by the areas at risk, will evaluate the opportunity of establishing a special system to evaluate employees and collaborators during the selection process that takes into account MIP's requirements in relation to the application of Legislative Decree no. 231/2001.
+Protocol 4 - Selection and management of employees and collaborators Selection procedures The Supervisory Board, in co-ordination with the Chairman-Dean and with the involvement of the MIP officials/departments interested by the areas at risk, will evaluate the opportunity of establishing a special system to evaluate employees and collaborators during the selection process that takes into account MIP's requirements in relation to the application of Legislative Decree no. 231/2001.
 Employing, managing, training and providing incentives to employees and collaborators The regulation of the above operations must include: a clear description of the functions and duties of the subjects in charge of selecting and managing employees and collaborators; a structured system to assess candidates, in order to guarantee the traceability of the reasons behind selecting or rejecting a candidate; the identification of the subjects in charge of managing the operation in question and the allocation of their relative responsibilities; incentive management for employees and collaborators; the description of archiving methods for documents belonging to the operation in question, in order to ensure the prompt location of documents when required and the traceability of the process.
 Specific anti-bribery measures Measures promoting transparency It is obligatory to provide adequate motivation for every recruitment; It is obligatory to prepare a quarterly report containing the following information: number of employees, increase in numbers, reasons for the employment, office to which they are assigned.
 Measures of control and regulation Adopt a system to plan and budget for recruitments; Acquire affidavit self-certifications as per Presidential Decree no. 445/2000 in which employees declare to have no pending charges.
 Measures concerning training All employees must be suitably trained in the ethical principles and standards of behaviour, in view of preventing fraudulent acts that may damage MIP from being committed.
 Training is to be repeated on an annual basis.
-Measures concerning job rotation MIP evaluates the introduction of the most suitable initiatives, methods and time scales, with the purpose of rotating personnel working in the areas where the risk of bribery is highest.
-In the event where it is clearly demonstrated that the measures for rotating personnel cannot be applied to senior management for motivated organisational factors, MIP will apply this measure to personnel below upper management, starting from those responsible for procedures, for positions where exposure to the risk of bribery is highest.
-Such rotation is carried out by the directors responsible backed by the HR &amp; Organisation department, to ensure equal professional level is achieved, if necessary, through the additional support of people and training.
+Measures concerning job rotation MIP evaluates the introduction of the most suitable initiatives, methods and time scales, with the purpose of rotating personnel